mikegagnon/type_class_tech_talk/README.md

 ### An even uglier Java-style example

-Let's first define `Ordering` classes for 2-tuples and 3-tuples (this part's not ugly):
+Let's first define `Ordering` classes for 2-tuples and 3-tuples (this is not the ugly part):

 ```scala
 class Tup2Ordering[A, B](subOrderA: Ordering[A], subOrderB: Ordering[B]) extends Ordering[(A, B)] {